-The Home is Possible for Heroes Program is for veterans who have been honorably discharged, are in the National Guard, are a surviving spouse, or on active duty with the military.
+The Home is Possible for Heroes Program is for veterans who have been honorably discharged, are in the National Guard, are a surviving spouse, or on active duty.

-Potential residents do need to be veterans, a veteran spouse, or a Gold Star parent.
-They also need a physician’s referral documenting the need for nursing care that can be met within the parameters of the home’s services.
+Potential residents may be veterans, veteran spouses, or Gold Star parents.
+They need a physician’s referral documenting the need for nursing care that can be met within the parameters of the home’s services.

 Employment Benefits for Nevada Veterans

-Nevada does not tax military retirement pay as Nevada does not have state income taxes.
+Nevada does not tax military retirement pay or military disability retirement pay.

-For more information regarding Nevada veterans’ benefits, please visit – Nevada Office of Veterans Services
+For more information regarding Nevada veterans’ benefits, please visit the Nevada Office of Veterans Services